xriss-xross/Kirian/Docs/Agard.md

 They can do much more but they are a sort of hard stop.
 We then `read()` and `unwrap()` what now lies in GPU memory and check to make sure that the data is infact identical (the result of a copy).

+## Operation on many values in one buffer

+In order to perform operations at scale on a larger data set, I cannot just pass an array into the GPU.
+The data must be treated as one buffer upon which one operation is going to performed on... for all values.
+To do this, we create many worker groups ideally of sizes between 32 and 64.

 # Windows

 Every good graphics engine needs a window.
 To start this project I will be using